HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 Training sets and an objective are not required, just waiting for the outcome.

-TD learning is a method specialised for learning to predict.
+TD learning is a method specialised for learning:

-* Widely used in RL to predict future reward (value functions)
+* Widely used in RL to predict future return (value functions)
 * Used in Sarsa, Q-learning, TD($\lambda$), Deep Q-learning, TD-Gammon, actor-critic methods, Samuel's Checker Player
   * (but not AlphaGo, helicopter autopilots, pure policy-based methods...)
 * Seems to be how brain reward signals work